About

 LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 24 years!

-Learn about the 24th Annual Chain of Parks Art Festival:
+Learn about the Chain of Parks Art Festival:

-Ranked one of the top Fine Art Shows in the nation, LeMoyne’s Chain of Parks Art Festival is North Florida’s premiere outdoor fine art festival.
-The festival has expanded, offering new and exciting programs to bring the community unique fine art experiences.
+Ranked one of the top Fine Art Shows in the nation, LeMoyne’s Chain of Parks Art Festival is North Florida’s premiere outdoor fine art festival; with exciting new programming offered each year.

 “The Chain of Parks Art Festival brings some of the nation’s top fine artists to the Capital City as a way to not only expand on the opportunity for regional art collectors but also introduce fine arts to those who may not have experienced it,” said Festival Chair Kelly Dozier.
 “The Festival committee and volunteers work hard to make this a fun and successful event for all, including the artists, and to be recognized among the top festivals in this way means the world to us.”

-2024 Opening Nights will represent the visual arts by featuring Dean Mitchell, LeMoyne’s Chain of Parks Art Festival’s presenting artist, who will discuss “Navigating the Art World: Building Success Against the Odds”
+2025 Opening Nights will represent the visual arts by featuring Andra Douglas, LeMoyne’s Chain of Parks Art Festival’s presenting artist, click HERE to learn more!

 The highly anticipated festival weekend with Artists in the Park will be located along the majestic oak-lined Park Avenue, just east of Monroe Street in beautiful downtown Tallahassee, the two-day festival is free and open to the public.